How to Calculate the ROI of Retail Sales Training Programs

 While you can hope for a 5, 10, or even 20 percent lift in your key performance indicators, the cost of training your sales associates doesn't have to meet that threshold to be a sound investment.

-If you’re looking to turn browsers into buyers in your retail store, there's nothing that can increase the average check of every sale, nothing that gets more merchandise at a higher price, nothing that can alter your profitability as much as sales training the soft skills of customer engagement.
+If you’re looking to turn browsers into buyers in your retail store, nothing can increase the average check of every sale, nothing that gets more merchandise at a higher price, nothing that can alter your profitability as much as sales training the soft skills of customer engagement.

 Typically, it takes about three months to see the results in sales and performance indicators for sales training ROI.
 That is because a retail sales training program like SalesRX needs time to improve your sales staff’s current customer service skills.